 The Shugborough Estate is one of the few historic places in the United Kingdom to have a Grade I listed parkland.
 This significant landscape includes unique monuments and follies that were very much at the forefront of eighteenth century parkland design.

 Conservation and improvements carried out over the winter meant that Shugborough was able to open in the spring.
 However, this is just the start of the journey for Shugborough as the conservation of the whole estate is a long term project that will continue to be carried out over the next ten years.

 " All of us at Shugborough invite you to join us on this exciting journey as we continue to develop this special place over the next ten years.
 We're excited to show you the changes and work that has taken place over the winter and spring, and the important conservation work that we're continuing to carry out! "

 Outdoor conservation work

-Over the winter work included reducing fencing to open up access across the parkland and the introduction of new walks.
+Over the winter, work included reducing fencing to open up access across the parkland and the introduction of new walks.
 Visitors will be able to walk through new areas; such as up to the magnificent Triumphal Arch to admire the views as they would have been intended at the time of the Anson brothers.

-Essential tree works have been a vital part of outdoor conservation work and will still be ongoing in some specific areas after opening in order to fell diseased or dead trees and ensure visitor safety as well as creating sustainable wildlife habitats.
+Essential tree works have been a vital part of outdoor conservation work, and will still be ongoing after opening in some specific areas in order to fell diseased or dead trees and ensure visitor safety, as well as creating sustainable wildlife habitats.

 Work on paths has taken place in front of the mansion and in the formal gardens to improve access.
-The garden team have planted 8,000 bulbs over the winter – look out for splashes of colour in the garden during as we come into spring and summer.
+The garden team have planted 8,000 bulbs over the winter – look out for splashes of colour in the garden during as we come into summer.

 Working with the local community